 Based on these four principles, the Design Thinking process can be broken down into five steps or phases, as per the aforementioned Hasso-Plattner-Institute of Design at Stanford (otherwise known as d.school): Empathise, Define, Ideate, Prototype and Test.
 Let’s explore each of these in more detail.

 Empathy provides the critical starting point for Design Thinking.
 The first stage of the process is spent getting to know the user and understanding their wants, needs and objectives.
 This means observing and engaging with people in order to understand them on a psychological and emotional level.
 During this phase, the designer seeks to set aside their assumptions and gather real insights about the user.
+Learn all about key empathy-building methods here.

 The second stage in the Design Thinking process is dedicated to defining the problem.
 You’ll gather all of your findings from the empathise phase and start to make sense of them: what difficulties and barriers are your users coming up against?
 What patterns do you observe?
 What is the big user problem that your team needs to solve?
 By the end of the define phase, you will have a clear problem statement.
 The key here is to frame the problem in a user-centered way; rather than saying “We need to…”, frame it in terms of your user: “Retirees in the Bay area need…”